rancher-sandbox/vscode-plugin-epinio/README.md

 ## How to use this extension

-- Open a folder where your application source code resides.
+- Switch to the `Epinio` menu in the left hand side activity bar to view the applications already pushed via CLI.
-- Switch to the `Epinio` menu in the left hand side activity bar.
+- Or Push an application from source using the `+` button in the `apps` tree view toolbar.
 - Right click on your application name to `Push`, `Open`, set `Env`, view `logs`, `Delete` etc.